 CBAM presents an opportunity to drive environmental impact, balance market competition, and fight climate change together.
 CBAM compliance is achieved together with the right tools and partners who have your back.

-This tool should collect and integrate data from various sources, such as customs records and supplier information.
+This tool should collect and integrate data from various sources, such as customs records and supplier information that help keep track of indirect emissions.
 Understanding the data points you have and identifying the gaps is crucial for comprehensive carbon accounting.
 A robust CBAM tool should feature a questionnaire functionality to request missing data from suppliers seamlessly.
 Additionally, the tool should generate ready-made CBAM compliance reports, helping you stay meet your sustainability reporting requirements.